dapr/docs/daprdocs/content/en/docs/developing-applications/ides/intellij.md

 ---
-title: "Configuring IntelliJ Community Edition for debugging with Dapr"
+title: "IntelliJ"
 linkTitle: "IntelliJ"
 weight: 1000
+description: "Configuring IntelliJ community edition for debugging with Dapr"
 ---

 When developing Dapr applications, you typically use the Dapr CLI to start your 'Daprized' service similar to this: